-Great Story Technique With Ed Bradley Great story technique is an understatement when watching Ed Bradley’s magnificent ability to capture his audience’s attention.
+Great Story Technique With Ed Bradley Great Story Technique is an understatement when watching Ed Bradley’s magnificent ability to capture his audience’s attention.
 His work seems to centre around several and many skills here.
 His playbook of body language is subtle, thorough and extremely well thought out.
 As one of his ‘under the radar skills’ it has transformational power.
 For beginner, intermediate and experienced storytellers this story method is foundational.
 Head over to 1.18 of this video and watch how effortlessly powerful this skill is when used well.
 Great Story Technique Ed Bradley’s voice wraps his every word in a magical deliverability.
-His subtle questions are like a steel fist inside a velvet glove.
+His great story technique embodies subtle questions directed like a steel fist inside a velvet glove.
 Hearing what’s really being said is one of his unique abilities.
 Its as if he has a yellow brick road of conversation already laid out in front of him even before he begins.
 Your Own Great Story Technique As one of the truly great interviewers Ed Bradley is high on the list of must-watch people.
 By using his body and posture masterfully, he is adept at moving his emotion to capture attention.
-Make this a weekly video watch and aim to emulate this true experty.
-His [More]
+Make this a weekly video watch and aim to emulate [More]

 Why We Tell Stories We started to tell stories at a very young age.
 Its one of the first things we were wired to do.
 Tall tales, porky pies, exciting stories and everything imaginable inbetween.
 And as we grow up that ability is still firmly entrenched in our psyche.
 Its just that some people tell stories more than others.
 Here we hear the unique concepts of touring poet, published author, and co-director of Project V.O.I.C.E.
 Phil Kaye.
 His work can be found regularly in CHAOS Magazine.
 He has appeared on NPR, performed at Lincoln Center.
 Most recently coached and performed on the 2011 Providence National Poetry Team.
 He ranked third in the nation.